alpha-fi/token-list/README.md

 This repository contains list of tokens for NEAR dapps.

-Notable, the list is used for NEARswap.
+Notable, the list is used by NEARswap.

+## Contribute

+If you want to have your token listed in a dapp which utilizes this list, please edit  one of the files below.
+If you want to list you dapp, please edit [dapps.yaml](./dapps.yaml) file.

+Create a pull request, and proove in a description the validity of your dapp or token.

 ## Organization